Poulpes/onboarding/readme.md

 - **Availability**
 	Obviously, we're trying to smooth the workload of everyone.
 - **Technical affinity and skills**
 	You're a frontend expert and you don't want to know what's a migration ?
 You're not gonna work backend.
-You're a junior backend dev, you won't be in charge
+You're a junior backend dev, you won't be in charge of the app architecture...even if you'll have the tie to discuss it with the lead dev.
 - the opportunity to work from A to Z on a project
 - the level of skills required
 - the technical affinity